The first questions we typically hear from our newly-diagnosed patients are:

-- Your cancer’s stage (the size of the tumor and whether it has spread to other places in the body)
+- The stage of the cancer (the size of the tumor and whether it has spread to other places in the body)

 - The type of cancer cells and how they look under a microscope

-- Your general health, including your heart and lung health
+- Your general health, including heart and lung health

-Once we know this information, we will have a general idea of how well other patients with your type of brain cancer have done in terms of survival.
+Once we know this information, we will have a general idea of how well other patients with your cancer have done in terms of survival.
 But keep in mind that these are just statistics, and every type of cancer, every treatment plan, and every response to treatment and side effects, will be different for each patient.
-We always have reason to hope.
+There is always reason to hope.

 Just as no patients are exactly alike, the same can be said about their cancers.
 Each tumor is genetically different from another, and these molecular differences can translate to one patient responding to treatment while another does not.